 24. A slave of the Lord must not quarrel, but be gentle toward all men, skillful in teaching, patient,

-26. and they may come to their senses out of the snare of the Slanderer, who by him have been taken captive to his will.
+26.and that they come to their senses and escape out of the snare of the Slanderer, who by him have been taken captive to his will.

 ¶1.
 Know this, that in the last days, perilous times shall come.

 2. Men will be lovers of themselves, lovers of money, braggarts, arrogant, blasphemers, disobedient to parents, unthankful, unholy,

 3.unfeeling, unyielding, slanderers, without self-control, brutal, with no love for goodness,

 4.traitors, reckless, puffed up, lovers of pleasure more than lovers of God,

 5.having a form of godliness, but denying its power.
 From these, turn away!